GSA/idmanagement.gov/_buy/fips201apl-pacs.md

   </tbody>
 </table>

-**NOTE** APL listings 10027 and 10028 are consolidated into APL listings 10112 and 10113, respectively.
+**NOTE:** APL listings 10027 and 10028 are consolidated into APL listings 10112 and 10113, respectively.

 ## Approved 13.02 Topology PACS Products